What is KVBC?

 Proceeds from our Bruce Whaley Spirit Ride are donated to the Leukemia and Lymphoma Society to benefit patients in our area.
 We also contribute to other related causes, such as the Topeka Community Cycle Project.

 What are the benefits of club membership?

-KVBC members receive a monthly eNewsletter and discounts on our three annual rides—the Capitol Classic, Cottonwood 200, and Bruce Whaley Spirit Ride.
+KVBC members receive a monthly eNewsletter and discounts on two of our three annual rides—the Capitol Classic and the Cottonwood 200.
 Members receive discounts on merchandise at two Topeka bike shops–Capp’s Bike Shop and Jerry’s Bike Shop.
 Dues also support the club’s advocacy efforts, such as registering a lobbyist with the Kansas legislature to promote the 3-Foot Law.

 How do I get involved?